-3.6.5 Synthetic nanoparticles / picoparticles
+3.7.5 Synthetic nanoparticles / picoparticles

-Synthetic nano- and picoparticles are not mentioned in Reg.
-889/2008.
-Consistent with the policy of EGTOP (see EGTOP report on fertilisers II5), the European Input List considers that they are not implicitly authorized, but would require a separate listing in order to be authorized.
+The new organic legislation excludes food containing, or consisting of, engineered nanomaterials9, but makes no such requirement for inputs.
+Consistent with the policy of EGTOP 10, the European Input List considers that nanoparticles are not implicitly authorized, but would require a separate listing in order to be authorized.
 For picoparticles, the same argument applies.

-- Synthetic nano- and picoparticles are not allowed at the moment. - The size limit below which a particle is considered as a nanoparticle follows national guidelines and interpretations at the moment. - Agglomerates of nanoparticles will be evaluated case by case.
+- Synthetic nano- and picoparticles are not allowed at the moment. - The size limit below which a particle is considered as a nanoparticle follows the definition of the European Commission11 (i.e. 50 % or more of the particles are in the range between 1 nm and 100 nm). - Agglomerates of nanoparticles will be evaluated case by case.

-3.6.6 Silica
+3.7.6 Silica